abhimanyusood/techblog/_posts/2022-4-24-interfaces-polymorphism-and-factory-design-patterns.md

 b.ring()
 ```

-If you make make Nokia and Oneplus sign a contract by binding them to Mobile Interface, then you can create something called polymorphic arrays –
+If you make Nokia and Oneplus sign a contract by binding them to Mobile Interface, then you can create something called polymorphic arrays –

 ```java
 Mobile a = new Nokia()